keyoumao/PyBer_Analysis/README.md

 ![](https://github.com/keyoumao/PyBer_Analysis/blob/master/analysis/DataFrame%20Table.PNG)

-Figure of the Total Fare By City Type is fiven as follows.
-During the first four months of 2019 for each of the time period, Urban has the No.1 fares, Suburban has the No.2 highest and Rural has the lowest fare.
+Figure of the Total Fare By City Type is given as follows.
+During the entire time period of the first four months of 2019, Urban has the No.1 fares, Suburban has the No.2 highest and Rural has the lowest fare.

 ![](https://github.com/keyoumao/PyBer_Analysis/blob/master/analysis/Fig_Challenge.png)